Skip to content

 Native and Flutter Hybrid Development

-If your project is natively developed, but some pages or business flows are implemented using Flutter, follow these initialization steps:
+If your project is natively developed with some pages or business processes implemented in Flutter, follow these steps for SDK installation and initialization:

 • Flutter Configuration: